 The GECDSB remains committed to the key principles of independence, dignity, integration and equality of opportunity.
 Our actions will demonstrate our belief in the strength diversity brings to our communities.
 Training for GECDSB staff will continue to be conducted regarding Accessibility Awareness as new employees are hired.
-A second mandatory training for all staff on AODA was conducted in the 2018/2019 school year.
+A second mandatory training for all staff on AODA was conducted in May 2019.
+This training is conducted in a 5 year cycle and will be completed in May 2024.